-Airbus plays a crucial role in constructing the Sentinel satellites and their instruments:
+Airbus plays a crucial role in constructing the satellites and instruments for the Copernicus programme:

 The extracted data is primarily used for monitoring natural disasters (floods, forest fires, landslides, erosion) and in the fields of land use (soil sealing, spatial planning, forestry management), humanitarian aid, as well as for coastal monitoring.

 Sentinel-3 is dedicated to oceanography and vegetation monitoring.
 The two satellite components – Sentinel-3A and Sentinel-3B – were launched in 2016 and 2018, respectively.
 A further two satellites are in production.Airbus supplies this mission’s Microwave Radiometer – which determines the amount of humidity contained in the path of the radar pulses – as well as a number of satellite subsystems.

 The Sentinel-4 mission will concentrate on services that include analysing the chemical composition of the atmosphere and monitoring air quality.
 Its primary task is to measure concentrations of aerosols, trace gases and cloud cover in the lower troposphere.

 Airbus is prime contractor for the development and construction of its two spectrometers.

 Launched in 2017, Sentinel-5 Precursor (Sentinel-5P) is the first satellite dedicated to monitoring atmospheric chemistry for the Copernicus programme.

 Sentinel-5P ensures the continuity of data to monitor the ozone hole and tropospheric pollution.
 Sentinel-5P is filling the gap between current atmospheric capabilities from polar Earth orbit and the launch of Sentinel-5.